Oren93/sign_lang_data/README.md

 - We discussed modifying the "Access Data" card to "Explore the Data".
   - Under that route, we would have a list of all the glosses and mark which ones have a recording.
   - When the user clicks on a gloss they can view the videos associated with that gloss and see more information about it (or at least the information we have).
+- We should add a progress bar to th front page showing how many glosses have at least one recording and another progress bar showing how many videos have at least five recordings.
 - Oren tried to deploy to Heroku and didn't have enough to make it work fully yet.
 He will continue working on that.